MSalah73/Kratos/Documentation/docs/dependencies.md

 # Kratos Dependencies

 As Kratos was developed by a team working in parallel, yet independently, certain models have separate requirements.
 To get around this, the use of the Conda package and environment manager was implemented.
-Each model, and the framework as a whole has a yaml file associated with it for an Conda environment setup.
+Each model, and the framework as a whole has a yaml file associated with it for a Conda environment setup.

 ## Installing Conda